Last Updated on 03/01/2019 by secretmoona

 - 5 Places to visit near Saint-Malo

 Walk down the beaches and admire the sea

-The first thing I did when I arrived in Saint-Malo was to walk by the beach.
+The first thing I did when I arrived for my weekend in Saint-Malo was to walk by the beach.
 I started from Rochebonne in Paramé to finish in the old town.
 The tide was low so I was able to walk far enough and discover the surroundings.
 Contrary to some of the Breton beaches, Saint-Malo is not only pebbled, so beautiful sandy beaches are everywhere.
 La Plage du Sillon is the most famous and very distinctive thanks to its alignment of sand walls.
 Their role is to stop the tide from carrying the sand away.

 The beaches of Plage de la Mole and Plage de Bon Secours are well liked by the Malouins.
 If you visit in summer time or anytime (if you don’t mind the cold water) you will be able to enjoy the swimming pool at Bon Secours beach.

 The ocean plays an important role in the life of the Malouins.
 Therefore it’s not surprising that the town is cadenced by tides and storms.
 Whenever you are into high tide or low tide, you will be pleased to see the changes in the landscapes every few hours.
 Luckily, the tide was low so I was able to visit the fortresses of le Petit Bé and Fort National.
 These offshore fortresses with dungeons have been built in the small islands to protect the town.
 You have to be careful and keep in mind the tide timetable as you might end up being stuck when the sea rises.
 This happened to me when I was in my teens and it wasn’t a great experience.

 Saint-Malo is a port town so a visit to the town means a visit to the port.
 You can even hop onboard the Etoile du Roy.
 I have not been able to do this attraction, however, I have heard good reviews from the ladies at the Tourist Information Centre.

 Walking up the ramparts and exploring the town